LongVu80/FakeStoreAPI-Ecommerce/README.md

 - Add Total to Cart page
 ..
 Still working on:
+-Remove items
-Remove items, add or minus number of items on cart page.
+- add or minus number of items on cart page
+- fix bug on search item